FireChickenProductivity/Talon-Voice-Unsupported-Editor-Programming/README.md

 (paste|replace) (line number) until (line number): selects the specified lines and then pastes.

+tab that: attempts to indent the current line by going to the start of it and pressing tab.

+tab [line] (line number): goes to the specified line and presses tab to attempt to indent the line.

+tab (line number) until (line number): attempts to indent the lines in the specified range by going to each and pressing tab.

+retab that: attempts to reduce the current line's indentation by going to the line's start and deleting the first character.

+retab [line] (line number): attempts to reduce the specified line's indentation by going to it and using the above process.

+retab (line number) until (line number) [(ordinal)]: attempts to reduce the indentation of the lines in the specified range with the indentation reduction process described above.
+If an ordinal number is given (second, third, fourth...), the command will perform the indentation reduction action the specified number of times.

+drag [line] down: swaps the current line with the one below it.

+drag [line] up: swaps the current line with the one above it.

+clone (line or that): duplicates the current line on the next line.

 # Giving Credit
 This project contains modified and unmodified code from the community repository mentioned above provided under the following license: